What is it that makes a city stand out from the crowd?

 You can easily get to see this place by catching tram number 8 (which comes every 10 minutes from the center) and stopping at Huygensstraat.

-Rotterdam’s best architecture and design are not limited to monuments, office buildings, and museums.
-One excellent piece of architecture is the well-respected, and loved restaurant Dudok.
+Rotterdam’s best architecture and design are not limited to monuments, office buildings (am I the only one that believes this city is the perfect place to start a company?), and museums.
+Another excellent piece of architecture is the well-respected, and loved restaurant Dudok.

 This building began life as an insurance firm, but after several years of reconstruction and redesign, it became one of Rotterdam’s best places to eat.
 While you relish some of their famous apple pie, feel free to admire the decor, which is all based around heavy green plants and high ceilings.
 They do an excellent job of combining industrial, dense materials with small, delicate decorative elements; giving an entire restaurant a unique, and original atmosphere.